CooperativeActivities/crac-core/README.md

 ##### *Response:*

-Json-data, either a success or a failure message when only invalid filter-names have been used.
+Json-data, either a success or a failure message when an invalid filter-name has been used.
-If that is the case, the configuration resets itself to the standard configuration.
-This configuration consists of: LikeLevelFilter, ImportancyLevelFilter, ProficiencyLevelFilter.

 -----------------------------------------------------------------

-**Returns a list of all active filters**
+**Returns a list of all active filters of target configuration**

 ##### *Request:*

-GET /configuration/filter/print
+GET /filter/{matching_type}/print

 ##### *Response:*